frankiennamdi/haveibeenpwned-shell/README.md

 # Description

 This project is a client to the popular https://haveibeenpwned.com/API/v2 site and supports some of the services.
-It suports interactive (REPL) and non-interactive (SCRIPT) mode
+It supports interactive (REPL) and non-interactive (SCRIPT) mode.
+Interactive mode is faster,

 # Technologies
 1. gradle (included)